frederiktoft/MtgRocket/README.md

 <br /><br />

 ##### MtgRocket Script
-Now insert the complete code of the file `MtgRocket.js` into this field.
+Now insert the complete contents of the file `MtgRocket.js` into this field.
 <br /><br />

 #### Save changes